Building a case for Right to Work check software in your business

 Knowing that the documents you’re seeing are genuine and being presented by their legitimate holder is a critical first step in any Right to Work process.
 However, without significant and on-going training, staff may not easily be able to judge whether an identity document is genuine.

 The Home Office recognises the important role that IDVTs can play in preventing the use of fraudulent documentation.

 Identity document validation technologies (IDVT) are forms of technology that can quickly and easily assist you to establish the authenticity of documents presented for identity verification purposes, including passports, biometric residence permits, driving licences and identity cards

-With IDVT, it takes just a few seconds to capture an identity document, using a secure web interface, App on your smartphone or ID scanner.
+With IDVT, it takes just a few seconds to capture an identity document, using a secure web interface on any smart device or via an ID scanner.
 Advanced scanning features capture security information, both visible and non-visible, that is difficult for counterfeiters to correctly imitate, such as the algorithmic data printed in the Machine-Readable Zone (MRZ) and data held within the document’s chip.
 This makes identity validation technology highly effective when compared to a visual inspection by staff with limited training in examining documents.

 Electronic identity verification is increasingly being used to validate documents presented to assert and prove identity for Right to Work across the private sector, including in recruitment, retail, facilities management, hospitality and security, as well as across many NHS Trusts.